"And once again, Jimmy Olsen gets like one line and then disappears into the background.

 - The second film will feature Aoshi and the Oniwabanshuu (at least Misao and Okina), alongside the Juppongatana.

-- Sailor Moon: The following Sailor Guardians do not exist in the anime at all: Sailor Ceres, Sailor Pallas, Sailor Juno, Sailor Vesta, and Sailor Cosmos, albeit the first four still appear as characters, but never become Sailor Senshi.
+- The following Sailor Guardians do not exist in The Nineties anime at all: Sailor Ceres, Sailor Pallas, Sailor Juno, Sailor Vesta, and Sailor Cosmos, albeit the first four still appear as characters, but never become Sailor Senshi.

-- Several villains from Shadow Galactic are also nonexistent in the anime's final season.
+- Several villains from the Manga's Shadow Galactica are also nonexistent in the anime's final season.

 - Due to practical reasons, Luna, Artemis, and Diana are omitted from most of the Sera Myu musicals.